-Even if your ultimate goal is to be a screenwriter or director, there is value in spending some time at a production company.
+Even if your ultimate goal is to be a screenwriter or director, there is great value in spending some time at a production company.
 You learn how the business works from the inside.
 You gain insight into what a producer looks for in a new project, how the development process works, and what it takes to get a movie or TV show green-lit and made.
 And you meet people who can help you in your creative endeavors later on.

 Problem is, not everybody knows someone in the industry to help them land that impressive internship.
 And not everyone can afford to move out to L.A. and work for free for months on end.

 That’s where we come in.
 The Hollywood Internship Program places qualified applicants in internships at leading production companies, working for movers and shakers in the industry.
 And we help you cover your living and travel expenses.

 How leading are our participating companies?
 Our host producers have been involved in numerous hit movies such as Braveheart, Elf, The Wedding Crashers, and The Passion of the Christ.

 Our hosts are also committed to being mentors.
 So while they may ask you to run through a brick wall on occasion, or merely pick up their lunch order, you will learn plenty about the business every single day on the job.

 In addition, we will cover your travel costs to and from L.A. (if necessary).
 And we offer a stipend of up to $5000 to help you make ends meet while you are working hard to establish yourself.

 During the program, you will also receive additional mentoring from the Taliesin Nexus staff, and you will attend our Filmmakers Workshop (if you haven’t already), absolutely gratis.
 You may also be required to make a short film or write a screenplay in your spare time under the supervision of the program administrators.